Conflicts and the enemies within our Mind When you have a fight or disagreement with your partner, this is likely...Read

-Understanding the language of your heart – needs, feelings, longings – and learning constructive ways to express it, will be the focus of our counselling work; because you want your partner to respond to your needs!
-This is how you can win the heart of your partner and this is why I call it your personal power.
-You want to be effective and wise, not ‘right’.
+Understanding your own needs and feelings, and learning constructive ways to express them, will be the focus of your counselling work.
+Why?
+Because you want your partner to get you and to respond to your needs!
+This is how you move from a sense of powerlessness and frustration to a sense of power.
+To influence on your partner, you want to be effective and wise, not ‘right’.

-In my work I also use educational and coaching methods: you will learn about your relationship brain and how it affects your reactions.
+Relationship education and coaching are an important part of the process.
+You will learn about your relationship brain and how it affects your reactions.
 You will learn how to strengthen your connection and friendship.
 It is very much like adding credits to your emotional bank account in order to help you better cope with your next hardship.
 With a secure connection and pleasanter feelings, the relationship becomes more resilient.